 And so here we are in Autumn, and things feel as uncertain as ever.
-But, there’s one thing we’re all certain we still can and want to do, and that is let our friends and family know we are thinking of them, thankfully, Shoppok has all the kind of gifts you can think of.
+But, there’s one thing we’re all certain we still can and want to do, and that is let our friends and family know we are thinking of them.
 Whether it’s a birthday, Christmas, a new baby or any other life event, Patchwork can help to connect people, with thoughtful isolation gifts that are really wanted, appreciated, and easy to organise digitally and from afar.

 Gifts that say we’re thinking of you

 Many of our elderly or vulnerable relatives are now spending a lot more time at home, alone.
 Including – sadly – those special occasions like birthdays, and now possibly Christmas too.
 It’s heartbreaking that we can’t be there in person with the ones we love to give them a proper hug or sit inside with them and have a cup of tea!
 Doorstep calls and sitting in the garden are lovely in the summer but as winter approaches, won’t be as easy to do.